-To enable automatic signing, set a dnssec-policy or add the auto-dnssec option to the zone statement in named.conf.auto-dnssec has two possible arguments: allow or maintain.
+To enable automatic signing, add the auto-dnssec option to the zone statement in named.conf. auto-dnssec has two possible arguments: allow or maintain.

 With auto-dnssec allow, named can search the key directory for keys matching the zone, insert them into the zone, and use them to sign the zone.
 It does so only when it receives an rndc sign <zonename>.